mtlynch/mtlynch.io/content/retrospectives/2023/01/index.md

 [ScreenJournal](https://thescreenjournal.com) is a hobby project I've been working on for sharing movie recommendations with friends.
 It's like Goodreads but for couch potatoes.

-I didn't have much time to work on it with the holdiays, but I still made some progress by adding multi-user support.
+I didn't have much time to work on it over the holdiays, but I still made some progress by adding multi-user support.
 Previously, only a hardcoded admin user could log in, but in December, I added support for user signups and invite codes.

 {{<img src="sj-invites.png" has-border="true"  caption="ScreenJournal now supports signups and invite codes.">}}

 I also got my first beta tester!
-My fiancé used ScreenJournal for three minutes.
-It was only a short test, but it was still useful to observe what she expected the app to do and where she got stuck.
+My fiancé used ScreenJournal for almost a full three minutes.
+It was a short test, but it was still useful to observe what she expected the app to do and where she got stuck.

 ## New discovery: Kagi

 Over the past few months, I've seen a lot of chatter on Hacker News about [Kagi](https://kagi.com/), an ad-free, privacy-friendly search engine.
 I've tried Google alternatives in the past, but I always find the quality too low to switch away.

-I tried Kagi for a weekend, and I was impressed enough after two days to sign up as a paying user ($10/month).
+I tried Kagi for a weekend, and I was impressed enough after two days that I signed up as a paying customer.
 The result quality is on par with Google, which is an astounding feat considering it's a bootstrapped company with a team of [under 20 people](https://blog.kagi.com/status-update-first-three-months).

 {{<img src="kagi.png" has-border="true" max-width="450px" caption="ScreenJournal now supports signups and invite codes.">}}

-Kagi lets you see google results if you prefix your query with `!g`, but in my two weeks using it, I probably only do that in 5% of my searches.
+Kagi lets you see Google results if you prefix your query with `!g`, but in my two weeks using it, I've probably only done that in 5% of my searches.

 An ad-free search engine that's as good as Google 95% of the time would be enough for me to switch, but Kagi also has cool power features that let you personalize your results.

-For example, in the search results for `raspberry pi shortage`, the site Make Use Of appeared as Kagi's sixth result and Google's seventh result.
-The article seems to be AI-generated garbage.
-Kagi lets me block that domain from future search results.
-Conversely, [Jeff Geerling](https://jeffgeerling.com) puts out a lot content that I consider high-quality, so Kagi lets me weight results from his site higher in my results.
+For example, in the search results for `raspberry pi shortage`, Kagi's sixth result seems to be a site that either uses AI to generate content or hires writers who have no idea what they're talking about.
+Google ranks the same article in the seventh slot, but the difference is that Kagi lets me block that site from future results.

 {{<gallery caption="One of my search results was Make Use Of, which churns out low-quality, factually incorrect articles.
 Kagi lets me block that domain from future search results.">}}
 {{<img src="dumb-recommendations.png" has-border="true" max-width="450px" alt="Screenshot of article by Make Use Of with bad recommendations">}}
 {{<img src="rank-adjust.png" has-border="true" max-width="300px" alt="Screenshot of Kagi interface with Make Use Of domain blocked">}}
 {{</gallery>}}

-I've really only scratched the surface of Kagi's power features, but I'm just happy to have cut another Google dependency from my life.
+I've only scratched the surface of Kagi's power features, but I'm happy to cut another Google dependency from my life.

 ## Wrap up

 ### What got done?

+- Started shipping orders through our 3PL vendor.
 - Transitioned all remote contractors from TopTracker and Deel to Toggl and Pilot.
   - TopTracker is fine, but it's free and you get what you pay for.
   - Deel was a poor experience, and Pilot is not spectacular, but it's better.